Today I’m going to show you some steps that I take just about every time when I’m editing portraits.

 Ok, so this is our image for this tutorial.

-You can see from the image its colours are a little washed out.
+You can see from the image its colors are a little washed out.

 So the first thing I’m going to do is to correct my White Balance.